-Based on information provided from Abercorn Trust Ltd., we estimated that the peak demand for the Abercorn Residence and the DeJoria Residence combined will be 500 kW.
+Based on information provided from Abercorn Trust Ltd., we estimated that the peak demand for the Abercorn Residence will be 250 kW.

 Electricity can be generated and distributed in several ways.
 Diesel and natural gas are considered reliable sources of electricity but produce greenhouse gases when burned.
 Alternative energy sources such as solar and wind can be used but would need to be combined with energy storage systems and/or a petroleum-based backup generator.